 Whether it’s at the launch of your program or somewhere farther down the line, enrolling new members is at the top of any loyalty program’s “to-do” list.
 Here are seven strategies to market your loyalty rewards program —generating higher exposure and record level activation rates.

 When there are significant changes in the loyalty rewards program or if you anticipate lots of questions, consider using a video.
-Starbucks uses video to give customers a detail explanation of why their loyalty program changed, what happens with existing points, how the new Starbucks Rewards program works.
+Starbucks uses video to give customers a detailed explanation of why their loyalty program changed, what happens with existing points, how the new Starbucks Rewards program works.

 If you cancel, change or update your loyalty program, be sure to auto-enroll your best customers in the new program.
-Afterall your best customers are your biggest asset, don’t them let get wooed away by your competitors.
+After all, your best customers are your biggest asset, don’t let them get wooed away by your competitors.
 ExxonMobil exited the Plenti program and auto-enrolled customers in the new ExxonMobil Rewards Plus program.

 Dick’s Sporting Good’s offered a $20 Reward to all Sports Authority’ League’ Cardholder when they brought their Sports Authority’ League’ Card and became a Dick’s Scorecard member.
 (This promotion was in response to Sports Authority closing stores.)

 In-store advertising can be a valuable tool for driving enrollment and ongoing participation in loyalty programs.
 Don’t let your loyalty program become your best-kept secret in stores.
 The more visible your loyalty program is, the better it will perform.

 Turn your brand advocates into brand ambassadors.
 8 out of 10 online customers say they trust recommendations from friends and family members more than any type of advertising, according to Nielsen.
 Offer members an incentive to invite their friends to join your loyalty program.

 ZANO Salons offers a refer a friend bonus.
 When members refer someone new to ZANO Salons for a haircut, hair color, massage, facial, manicure, pedicure, etc. — the friend receives $10 OFF his/her new service, the member’s loyalty account is credited with $10 towards a future service or retail purchase.

 At their core, loyalty programs are about creating customer experiences that build trust.
-A frictionless sign-up process on mobile gets the relationship off to a good start.
+A frictionless signup process on mobile gets the relationship off to a good start.

-- Contests and Sweepstakes: Giveaways attract interest to your company or brand and create a buzz in the marketplace.
+Giveaways attract interest to your company or brand and create a buzz in the marketplace.
 Micheals offered a chance to win a $100 gift card to win a $100 Michaels Gift Card for 1,000 lucky Michael Reward winners!
 In addition to increasing the sheer number of people who joined Michaels Rewards, the contest provided a means to deepen the connection with customers as well.